Yuri05/V10/README.md

 # Beta-Release of PK-Sim 10 and MoBi 10
 Dear OSP users,

 We are happy to announce that the new Version 10 of PK-Sim and MoBi is now available for beta-testing.
-The beta-test phase will last untill the **end of August**.
+The beta-test phase will last until the **end of August**.
 The goal of the beta release is to give you an opportunity to test the new features and to let us know if you have any problems or feedback regarding the new implementation.

 ## How can you test the new features?